List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

 Lisa Lisa's personal assistant who is ditzy and forgetful but loyal to her cause.
 She develops a crush on Joseph after seeing his face without a special Hamon training mask on for the first time.
 She is possessed by a disembodied Esidisi and is forced to send the Super Aja to the Pillar Man's allies and then attack the others before Caesar and Joseph manage to use Hamon to force the Pillar Man out of her body without endangering her life.
 She nurses Joseph back to health after his battle with Kars, and then becomes his wife in the end of Battle Tendency, but forgets to let everyone else know that Joseph survived his battle with Kars.
 She later gives birth to their daughter Holly.
 Suzi Q makes a return appearance in Stardust Crusaders to watch over her daughter while Joseph and Jotaro are en route to Cairo to destroy Dio.

+In Japanese, she is voiced by Sachiko Kojima in the 2012 anime and Ryōko Kinomiya in the 1993 OVA.
+In English, she is voiced by Stephanie Sheh in the 2012 anime; her voice in the OVA is unknown.